 Tanya Dunbar joined The Solicitors' Charity in 2014.
 She qualified in 2008, having had a previous career as a Business Development Manager for an Internet Service Provider.
 Tanya practised as a solicitor at Ashfords LLP until early 2016 when she joined the Post Office as an in-house Commercial Lawyer.

-Kirsty McEwen is the Charity's Honorary Treasurer and a partner at leading Black Country law firm Higgs & Sons.
+Kirsty McEwen is a partner at leading Black Country law firm Higgs & Sons.
 Kirsty specialises in advising charities and not for profit organisations, including social enterprises, on all aspects of their operations.

 Haroon Qayum is a Partner at LCF Law in Harrogate where he specialises in Private Client work.
 Haroon was President of the Cambridgeshire & District Law Society between March 2014 and October 2015.
 He was born and raised in Yorkshire.

 Shams Rahman is a solicitor and partner at leading Lincoln’s Inn law firm Edwin Coe LLP, specialising in commercial and property related litigation.
 He is a member of the Law Society and a regular speaker at events promoting law career development and mentoring of law students and young professionals.